kenswan/music-histogram/README.md

 This project demonstrates leveraging an existing Music Library Web Service to provide historical music data by a given artist

+## Demo

+You can view a running sample of the application in screenshot and video format in the [Docs- Screenshots](https://github.com/kenswan/music-histogram/tree/main/docs/ScreenShots) folder.

+## Project

+Visit [Music Histogram GitHub Project](https://github.com/kenswan/music-histogram/projects/1) to see list of new, pending, and completed issues

 ## Requirements

 - [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)